 Kate Middleton wears the Castañer Carina Wedge Espadrilles in Toasted Brown (Tostado).

-The Duchess first debuted the espadrille wedges in 2019.
-She’s worn them to nine public engagements so far.
+The Princess debuted the espadrille wedges in 2019.
+She’s worn them on ten public engagements to date.

-She most recently chose the wedges for an engagement in Cambridge on the 23rd of June 2022.
+She most recently chose the wedges for an engagement on the 22nd of May 2023, for an engagement with schoolchildren at the Chelsea Flower Show.

-These chic espadrilles by Castañer feature thin straps that crisscross at the ankle and a high wedged heel made from jute.
+These chic espadrille wedges feature thin straps that crisscross at the ankle and a high wedged heel made from jute.
 The shoes are part of Castañer’s Icon collection.

 Buying Kate’s espadrille wedges:

-What outfits does Kate wear with her Castañer espadrille wedges?
+How does Kate style her Castañer espadrille wedges?

-Kate always wears the wedges with a midi or maxi length dress for a stylish summer look.
+Kate often wears the wedges with a midi or maxi length dress for a stylish summer look.

 Castañer’s heritage can be traced back to the 1700s when Rafael Castañer, the family’s first espadrille maker, was born.
 Almost two hundred years later, Luis Castañer and his cousin Tomàs Serra founded the brand’s first workshop.